telerik/blazor-docs/components/loadercontainer/overview.md

 # LoaderContainer Overview

-This article provides information about the LoaderContainer for Blazor and its core features.

-The LoaderContainer provides an animated indicator, a panel, and an overlay that can be used when the application is performing a time-consuming operation, for example, loading data.
+The Blazor LoaderContainer provides an animated indicator, a panel, and an overlay that can be used when the application is performing a time-consuming operation, for example, loading data.

 ## Basic LoaderContainer

-To add a Telerik LoaderContainer to your Blazor application, use the `<TelerikLoaderContainer>` tag and show it when needed by your app by using its `Visible` paramter.
-You can also control its [visual appearance]({%slug loadercontainer-appearance%}) through parameters.
+To add a Telerik LoaderContainer to your Blazor application, use the `<TelerikLoaderContainer>` tag and show it when needed by your app by using its `Visible` parameter.
+You can also control its [visual appearance]({%slug loadercontainer-appearance%}) through parameters and customize it by using the [Template]({%slug loadercontainer-template%}).

 ![](images/loadercontainer-overview-example.gif)